s7u512/NSSO-77-SAS/00_Instructions.md

 2. Create the folders `Raw Data` and `Output` in the location.
 These folders are already added to .gitignore
 3. Place all the fixed width files of raw data in the Raw Data folder.
 4. Open the scripts in the IDE of your choice such as [RStudio](https://github.com/rstudio/rstudio)
-5. Install relevant libraries if required.
+5. Read through the scripts.
-6. Run them in the order of naming.
+6. Install relevant libraries if required.
-7. Done, the outputs should be populated in the `Output` directory.
+7. Run them in the order of naming.

 ### 4.2 Without cloning the git